Design and characterization of a photosensor system for the RELICS experiment: Muon-induced backgrounds

 \section{Muon-induced backgrounds}

 The RELICS detector is located at the surface, where no natural shielding exists.
 As a result, it is directly exposed to cosmic muons with a mean energy of approximately $\SI{4}{\giga\electronvolt}$ and event rate $\mathcal{O}(\SI{10}{})~\SI{}{\hertz}$, according to the size of the RELICS TPC~\cite{Nakamura_2010, Autran:2018etp}.
-This results in significant background events and elevated data bandwidth consumption.
+This results in a significant background event rate, and an elevated requirement for data bandwidth.